Boardman-Vogt tensor product and wreath product of operadic categories

+The purpose of the present text is to incorporate the Boardman-Vogt product into the paradigm of operadic categories defined by M. Batanin and M. Markl in \cite{opcat}.
+We do this by introducing the wreath product $\wprodab$ of two operadic categories $\opcat{A}$ and~$\opcat{B}$, and then study the morphism

 for $\oper{P}$ and $\oper{Q}$ colored operads in $\Set$.
-In the right hand side, $\int \oper{P}$ denotes the operadic Grothendieck construction on the operad $\oper{P}$, which is an operadic category introduced by M.~Batanin and M.~Markl in~\cite{opcat}; $\int \oper{Q}$ has a similar meaning.
+On the right hand side, $\int \oper{P}$ denotes the operadic Grothendieck construction on the operad $\oper{P}$; $\int \oper{Q}$ has a similar meaning.
 The functor $\A$ is induced by a collection of left adjoints to specific restriction functors.
 The main result of this paper is that (\ref{iso}) is an isomorphism, which we prove in Theorem \ref{main-col}.